TheGarmr/MonobankExporter/README.md

 ### Functionality
   * Publish currencies metrics
   * Publish a client's balance and credit limit for each card as metrics
-  * You can use your name different from that stored in the bank
+  * You can use your name differently from that stored in the bank
   * basic auth to the metrics endpoint

 ### API limitations: